breadcat/blog.minskio.co.uk/content/quotes.md

 >Don't sweat the small stuff

->Don't worry, it'll evaporate
+>Don't worry, it'll evaporate <!-- spilt milk -->

+>Down here, salt is a way of life <!-- how stuff works, salt mining -->

 >Each of us fights for what he lacks most <!-- robert surcouf -->

->En svensk tiger
+>En svensk tiger <!-- swedish propaganda -->

 >Errors by errorlight